Skip to main content

 Here is what a bathroom renovation actually costs in Sydney in 2026:

 • DIY approach (you do everything you legally can yourself, hire licensed trades for waterproofing, plumbing, and electrical): expect to spend $20,000 or more for a full renovation on the North Shore.
-That figure includes materials, fixtures, and the licensed trades you cannot avoid.

 • Fully managed professional renovation (a licensed builder coordinates everything, you just make selections and approve): typically $30,000 and up depending on finishes and scope.